 For any check not honored by a bank, a returned check fee of $25 will be charged and check writing privileges on campus may be revoked.

-UMHB utilizes the UMHB Sadermail account as the official means of communication account notices to students.
+UMHB utilizes the UMHB Sadermail account as the official means of communicating account notices to students.
 It is the student's responsibility to periodically check their Sadermail accounts.

 Late Payment Fee

 Payments are due by August 1, 2017 for the Fall semester, and December 15, 2017 for the Spring semester.
 Summer and Minimester due dates are posted each term on the Bursar's website and in the financial notices sent to students upon registration.

 Students who are not enrolled in the payment plan or who do not have an approved third party payment arrangement in place whose account balance is $100 or greater will be assessed a late payment fee of $50.